-As per the agreement of 2002, the main objective of this route are:
+As per the agreement of 2002, the main objectives of this route are:

-- increasing effectiveness of transport ties in order to organise goods and passenger transport along the International ‘North–South’ transport corridor;
+- increasing effectiveness of transport ties to organize goods and passenger transport along the International ‘North–South’ transport corridor;

 - providing security of travel and safety of goods

-- harmonization of transport policies as well as law and legislative basis in the field of transport for the purpose of implementing this Agreement.
+- harmonization of transport policies as well as law and legislative basis in the field of transport to implement this Agreement.

-- The successful activation of the corridor will help connect India to Russia within 16-21 days at competitive freight rates leading to development of trade on the INSTC.
-At present we have to either use Rotterdam port or land route via China to reach Russia and Central Asia.
-These are long, expensive and time-consuming.
+- The successful activation of the corridor will help connect India to Russia within 16-21 days at competitive freight rates leading to the development of trade on the INSTC.
+At present, we have to either use the Rotterdam port or land route via China to reach Russia and Central Asia.
+These are long, expensive, and time-consuming.

 - A study conducted by the Federation of Freight Forwarders’ Associations in India found the route is, “30% cheaper and 40% shorter than the current traditional route”.

-- For India, we can have access to the lucrative markets of the Central Asia, by-passing the transit through Pakistan.
-Indian exports could potentially get a competitive advantage due to lower cost and less delivery time.
+- For India, we can have access to the lucrative markets of Central Asia, by-passing the transit through Pakistan.
+Indian exports could potentially get a competitive advantage due to lower costs and less delivery time.

 - The INSTC has particular economic and strategic relevance to India given the increasing regional ambitions of China through its One Belt, One Road Initiative.
 The proposed INSTC trade corridor could help India secure its interests in Central Asia and beyond.

-- Potential of this route is manifold, if India can bring on board its South East Asian neighbours too.
+- The potential of this route is manifold if India can bring on board its South East Asian neighbors too.
 The Suez Canal route takes 45-60 days, whereas the INSTC would take 25-30 days.
-Turkey has offered to provide necessary information for linking Black Sea Economic Cooperation (BSEC) with INSTC.
+Turkey has offered to provide the necessary information for linking the Black Sea Economic Cooperation (BSEC) with INSTC.

 - INSTC still doesn’t have a strong institutional mechanism to deal with the operational issues on the ground.

-- Problems related to customs procedure and documentation remain.
+- Problems related to customs procedures and documentation remain.

 - Issues relating to the funding of the infrastructure needed.

-- Low level of existing containerisation on the route.
+- Low level of existing containerization on the route.

-- Lack of a common border crossing rules among the participating nations.
+- Lack of common border crossing rules among the participating nations.

 - Higher tariff by rail vis-à-vis road transport relating to movement from Bandar Abbas.